Beer In Regulator: The Ultimate CO2 Guide For Newbies

 Where Should The Primary Regulator Be Set At?

-This largely depends on the beer system:
+This largely depends on the draft beer system:

 - For a kegerator with a single beer brand, the primary regulator shouldn’t exceed 12 psi.

 - For a direct draw system with 50 taps, setting it to 100 psi and adjusting the pressure with secondary regulators downstream is more appropriate.
+Applied pressure on the kegs of beer should be around 12-14 psi.

 How To Adjust The CO2 Regulator?